- Rabbinic Judaism (2nd–18th century)

 Jewish affirmations about God and humans intersect in the concept of Torah as the ordering of human existence in the direction of the divine.
 Humans are ethically responsible creatures who are responsive to the presence of God in nature and in history.
 Although this responsiveness is expressed on many levels, it is most explicitly called for within interpersonal relationships.
 The pentateuchal legislation sets down, albeit within the limitations of the structures of the ancient Middle East, the basic patterns of these relationships.
 The prophetic messages maintain that the failure to honour these demands is the source of social and individual disorder.
 Even the most exalted members of society are not free of ethical obligations, as is seen in the ethical confrontation of David by Nathan (“Thou art the man”) for seducing Bathsheba and arranging to have her husband killed (2 Samuel 12).

 What is particularly striking about Jewish ethical concerns is the affirmation that God is not only the source of ethical obligation but is himself the paradigm of it.
-In the so-called Code of Holiness (Leviticus 19), imitation of divine holiness is offered as the basis of human behaviour in both the cultic-ceremonial and ethical spheres.
-The basic injunction, “You shall be holy, for I, the Lord your God, am Holy,” underlay the concern for economically vulnerable members of the community; obligations toward neighbours, hired labourers, and the physically handicapped; interfamilial relationships; and attitudes toward strangers (i.e., non-Israelites).
-Acceptable human behaviour was therefore “walking in all His ways” (Deuteronomy 11:22).
+In the so-called Code of Holiness (Leviticus 19), imitation of divine holiness is offered as the basis of human behavior in both the cultic-ceremonial and ethical spheres.
+The basic injunction, “You shall be holy, for I, the Lord your God, am Holy,” underlay the concern for economically vulnerable members of the community; obligations toward neighbors, hired laborers, and the physically handicapped; interfamilial relationships; and attitudes toward strangers (i.e., non-Israelites).
+Acceptable human behavior was therefore “walking in all His ways” (Deuteronomy 11:22).
 The dialectical relation between God and man in the literary prophets also exhibits divine righteousness and divine compassion as patterns to be emulated in the life of the community.

 This theme, imitatio Dei (“imitation of God”), is expressed succinctly in a commentary on Deuteronomy 11:22 that answers the question of how it is possible to walk “in all His ways”: “As He is merciful and gracious, so be you merciful and gracious.
 As He is righteous so be you righteous.
 As He is holy, strive to be holy” (Sifre Deuteronomy 85a).
 Even more daringly, God is described as clothing the naked, nursing the sick, comforting the mourners, and burying the dead, so that human beings may recognize their own obligations.